 - Add flour, sugar, condensed milk, milk, water, 25 g of the egg (about half of the egg, store the rest in the fridge for brushing) and yeast into the stand mixer and knead on low speed until the dough is formed.

-- When it's done resting, add salt and continue to knead for 1 minute.
+- When the dough is done resting, add salt and continue to knead for 30 seconds.

-- Add butter cubes one piece at a time and knead until the dough is smooth and passes the windowpane test.
-(This step takes me about 6 minutes, with 5 minutes on low speed and 1 minute on medium speed.
+- Add butter cubes one piece at a time and knead until the dough is smooth and it passes the windowpane test.
+(This step takes me about 6-8 minutes, with 5-7 minutes on low speed and 1 minute on medium speed.
 The actual time it takes you depends on your mixer.)

-- Form the dough into a ball (it will be very sticky, but if it's too sticky to handle, then add a little bread flour and knead for another 1~2 minutes) and put it in a lightly greased bowl. cover, and let it rise for 1 hour to 1.5 hour in a warm place (between 80°F to 90°F) until it's double in size.
+- Form the dough into a ball (it will be very sticky, but if it's too sticky to handle, then add a little bread flour and knead for another 1~2 minutes) and put it in a lightly greased bowl. cover, and let it rise for 1 to 1.5 hours in a warm place (between 80°F to 90°F) until it doubles in size.

 Assemble the Buns

-- Roll the dough out to a 3"- 4" round, place 40 g (or 30 g if you are new to making stuffed bun) of custard in the center of the dough.
-Lift up two edges (3 and 9 o'clock direction), and quickly pinch them together, do the same thing at the 12 and 6 o'clock direction and then pinch everything else together tightly.
+- Roll the dough out to a 3"- 4" round, place 30- 40 g ( about 1 scoop / 2 tbsp) of custard in the center of the dough.
+Lift up two edges (3 and 9 o'clock directions), and quickly pinch them together, do the same thing at the 12 and 6 o'clock directions and then pinch everything else together tightly.

-- If you would like to do the semi-circle shape, roll the dough put to a oval that's similar to the size of your hand.
+- If you would like to make a semi-circle shaped bun, roll the dough put to a oval that's similar to the size of your hand.